xtianbong/mben6270/README.md

 <h2>Step 1</h2>

-You need to clone the repository.
-You clone the repo using git.
-You may already have it installed.
-To verify you have git installed, run the following command:
+You need to clone the repository using git.
+You may already have git installed.
+To verify you have it installed, run the following command:
 ```
 $ git --version
 ```

-If you get something that looks like the following, you're all set:
+If you get something that looks like the following, you're all set (go ahead an clone the repo):
 ```
 git version 2.12.2
 ```

-If you need to isntall git, you have different options.
+If you need to install git you have different options.
 In Mac OS X the very first time your run git, if not installed, the OS will give you the option to install it (follow the instructions).

 For a different OS, use the appropriate installer from here https://www.atlassian.com/git/tutorials/install-git.

-When you're done installing and verifying that it runs properly (check the version), clone the repository with the following command (you can choose any convinient directory):
+When you're done installing and verifying that it runs properly, clone the repository with the following command (you can choose any convinient directory):

 ```
 $ git clone https://github.com/josefelixsandoval/wlu.git